holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

 # Making PKGBUILD
- Must already done building the chroot environment and mounted the partition tof chroot environment to /mnt/lfs on the host.
+ Must already done building the chroot environment and mounted the partition of chroot environment to /mnt/lfs on the host.

 As root user on host